reddvid/my-hugo-site/content/post/2022/03/updating-rpnradio-mobile-app/index.md

 ### ExpansionList and Swiper

-Now I need to add a feature for the app to show a carousel/auto-scrolling of images after being checked if it’s on the database - now it’s based off a .json file.
+Now I need to add a feature for the app to show a carousel/auto-scrolling of images after being checked if it's on the database - now it's based off a .json file.

-As stated above, I don’t know if Flutter/Dart preferred indexing a <code>List</code> by using a <code>Map</code> and not a number-index.
+As stated above, I don't know if Flutter/Dart preferred indexing a <code>List</code> by using a <code>Map</code> and not a number-index.
 So I poorly crammed the codes online to fetch the json, decode to objects, index, and list the image names.

 ```dart
 Future<Map<String, dynamic>> getImages() async {